Skip to content

 • Update a spreadsheet

-Why it's useful: Instead of building custom integrations for each service, Composio provides pre-built, maintained connections.
+Why it's useful: Instead of building custom integrations for each service, an integration platform gives you pre-built, maintained connections.
 You authenticate once and your agent can use any connected app.

 Pricing: Free tier for personal use, paid plans for higher volume.